-Long term deposits are investments with the Treasury for a period of more than 1 year at a previously known interest rate.
+Long term deposits are investments with the Belgian Debt Agency for a period of more than 1 year at a previously known interest rate.

 - Currency: long term deposits are denominated in euros.

-- Term: the Treasury determines, in consultation with the client, the term of the long term deposit, which in any case is more than 1 year.
+- Term: the Agency determines, in consultation with the client, the term of the long term deposit, which in any case is more than 1 year.

 - Amount: the amount of the long term deposit must be a multiple of 1000 euros with a minimum of 250,000 euros.